A re-analysis of equilibrium chemistry in five hot Jupiters: Planet-by-planet results

-We made each of the 6 models on HST STIS data sets alone and on HST WFC3 data sets alone to check that we don't have any bias due to the assembling of data from several instruments.
+We based each of the six models on HST STIS data sets alone and on HST WFC3 data sets alone to check that we did not have any bias due to the assembling of data from several instruments.
 It is much more difficult to conclude on these models: the log(evidence) are always quite similar between the models.
-The STIS data nevertheless show us a small increase in log(evidence) for the consideration with clouds, consistent for the 3 chemistry set-ups on the planets HAT-P-12b and HD 209458b.
-This result is consistent with the conclusions made in the following parts (part \ref{section:4.2hp12_results} and part \ref{section:4.3hd209_results}).
-It is impossible to distinguish between the clear atmosphere hypothesis and the cloudy atmosphere hypothesis on the other three planets (WASP-6b, WASP-17b, WASP-39b) which suggests a clear atmosphere.\\
+The STIS data nevertheless show us a small increase in log(evidence) for the consideration with clouds, consistent for the three chemistry set-ups on the planets HAT-P-12b and HD 209458b.
+This result is consistent with the conclusions made in the following parts (Sections \ref{section:4.2hp12_results} and \ref{section:4.3hd209_results}).
+It is impossible to distinguish between the clear atmosphere hypothesis and the cloudy atmosphere hypothesis on the other three planets (WASP-6b, WASP-17b, and WASP-39b), which suggests a clear atmosphere.\\

-On the WFC3 data alone, the log(evidence) are very similar which does not allow us to conclude on the presence or absence of clouds in the atmosphere of our targets, as expected.
+On the WFC3 data alone, the log(evidence) is very similar, so this does not allow us to conclude on the presence or absence of clouds in the atmosphere of our targets, as expected.
 Nevertheless all best-fit models include the ACE equilibrium chemistry.
-This is quite consistent with the results presented on the entire datasets (see table \ref{tab:bayesfactor}), but on the complete data the best-fit fluctuates between ACE equilibrium chemistry and Fastchem equilibrium chemistry.\\
+This is quite consistent with the results presented on the entire data sets (see Table \ref{tab:bayesfactor}), but on the complete data, the best-fit fluctuates between ACE equilibrium chemistry and Fastchem equilibrium chemistry.\\

-For example in figure \ref{fig:hp_3datasets} we can see the differences between the models that has been retrieved on the three different types of datasets.
-We can see that models computed on the complete and WFC3 datasets are very similar, but the differences between the model with and without clouds are minimal and the log(evidence) are really close.
-We can not conclude on the absence or presence of clouds whereas we can conclude on the clouds on the model run on the full dataset, thanks to the addition of the STIS data.
-We can also see that we have more optical absorbers and less water on the model calculated on STIS dataset alone, which was expected due to the wavelength coverage and the position of the absorption features.
-Overall the three models are consistent with one another and agreeing with our conclusions, developped in part \ref{section:6:conclusion}.
+For example, in Figure \ref{fig:hp_3datasets}, we can see the differences between the models that has been retrieved on the three different types of data sets.
+We can see that models computed on the complete and WFC3 data sets are very similar, but the differences between the model with and without clouds are minimal and the log(evidence) are really close.
+We cannot draw a conclusion on the absence or presence of clouds, however, we can conclude on the clouds on the model run on the full data set, thanks to the addition of the STIS data.
+We can also see that we have more optical absorbers and less water on the model calculated on STIS data set alone, which was expected due to the wavelength coverage and the position of the absorption features.
+Overall, the three models are consistent with one another and in agreement with our conclusions, developed in Section \ref{section:6:conclusion}.